-Back when I was just starting to make some healthy changes in my life, I had heard about kombucha and its gloriously probiotic goodness, but pretty much had just assumed that I would be limited to buying a pricey bottle every now and then to enjoy.
+Back some years ago, when I was just starting to make some healthy changes in my life, I had heard about kombucha and its gloriously probiotic goodness, but pretty much had just assumed that I would be limited to buying a pricey bottle every now and then to enjoy.

-But then I found out how easy it is to make at home, got a scoby from my future hubby, and haven’t stopped brewing it since!
-I usually drink a bottle every day or two, and make each bottle for pennies instead of paying the price of a latte every time I want some kombucha.
+But then I found out how easy it is to make at home, got a scoby from my then fiance (now hubs), and haven’t stopped brewing it since!
+I usually drink a bottle every day or two, and I make each bottle for pennies instead of paying the price of a latte every time I want some kombucha.

 Home-brewed kombucha can actually be better for you than storebought!

 There are restrictions on commercially-produced kombucha, which sometimes means that they are pasteurized, and the bottles you find at the store just can’t and don’t have the same variety of healthy yeasts and probiotics.

 But there are loads of kombucha benefits, especially if you make your own!

 Drinking my own homemade kombucha helps my digestion, and the probiotics help keep everything in my gut happy.
 I have Lyme Disease (and leaky gut because of it), but my doctor was actually surprised to see how well my gut was doing- and I’d like to thank my daily kombucha for that!

 It’s also just a nice pick-me-up after working outside, going for a run, waking up in the morning, or just as a delightful, self-caring, mid-afternoon break.
 I find kombucha to be energizing too, it gives me a boost even though it doesn’t have a ton of caffeine.